 California has developed detailed and unique laws relating to community associations.
 Community association managers who practice in California must be familiar with a broad range of state-specific laws and regulations pertaining to community associations so they can serve their client associations effectively.

 A person may perform the services as a community association manager and hold themselves out as a manager in the state without becoming certified; however, it is considered an unfair business practice for someone to hold themselves out as a "certified common interest development manager" (CCIDM) without complying with state code.
+California does not require attorneys and bookkeepers to obtain certification.

 Click here for the definition of CCIDM.